-On September 8, 2022, the Company's JV partner, Monte Águila provided the Company with a Phase 1 Earn-In Notice, having completed all of the Phase 1 obligations, including investing US\$10 million in the Project.
+On September 8, 2022, Monte Águila provided the Company with a Phase 1 Earn-In Notice, having completed all of the Phase 1 obligations, including investing US\$10 million in the Project.
 Early in 2023, the Company received US\$2m from Monte Aguila in advance of entering into Phase 2 of the Exploration Agreement.
-However, later in the year, after lengthy and considered reviews, both Newmont and Agnico decided that they would withdraw from the Anza Project and discussions commenced for the re-acquisition of the project by the Company.
+However, later in the year, after lengthy and considered reviews, both Newmont and Agnico decided that they would withdraw from the Anza Project and discussions commenced for the re-acquisition of the Project by the Company.